Pinterest Pixel

 To utilize this function, input the data range and specify whether the first row contains labels, if applicable.
 Next, choose the output range and let Excel do the heavy lifting.
 Calculate Mean in Excel

-This tool provides a comprehensive statistical breakdown, where the mean is prominently displayed at the top.
+This tool provides a complete statistical breakdown, where the mean is prominently displayed at the top.

 Calculate Mean in Excel